in

 Nautical

-If you’re looking to create a Nautical theme, blue and gold will set you on the right course.
+If you’re looking to create a Nautical theme, blues and golds will set you on the right course.
 In this design statement, walls can be featured in medium to dark mustard gold with furnishings upholstered in a deep-sea blue.

-Here, you will want to keep gold accents to a minimum to avoid sensory overload.
+Here, you will want to keep golden accents to a minimum to avoid sensory overload.
 Capture the breeze with ivory-colored full-length curtains to create a sense of rhythm and flow.

 Glam

-Pink is a romantic hue and when paired with gold, reveals a lovely Glam inspired theme.
+Pink is a romantic hue and, when paired with golds, reveals a lovely glam-inspired theme.
 This theme’s color duo works well for sleeping, dressing room and bath spaces.

 If bold is what you’re seeking, paint your focal wall with a bling of gold.
 Pull in some white upholstered furnishings, throw in a slight kiss of red accents and the romance is on.
 If you should choose to lower the temperature a bit, try adding white curtains and fluffy accent rugs to do the trick.